 Teaching appropriate behavior

 Online relationships and social media have become a major part of adolescent life.
-Experts suggest that it's OK for your teen to be a part of these worlds — as long as he or she understands appropriate behavior.
-Explain to your teen what's OK and what's not OK, such as sexting, cyberbullying and sharing personal information online.
+Experts suggest that it's OK for your teen to be a part of these worlds — as long as your child understands appropriate behavior.
+Explain what's allowed and what's not, such as sexting, cyberbullying and sharing personal information online.
 Teach your child not to send or share anything online that he or she would not want the entire world to see for eternity.

 No matter how smart or mature you feel your child is, monitor his or her online and social media behavior.
 Your child is bound to make mistakes using media.
 Talk to your child and help him or her learn from them.
-Also, model positive online etiquette yourself.

-Managing your child's use of screens and media will be an ongoing challenge.
-But by developing household rules — and revisiting them as your child grows — you can help ensure a safe and fun experience.
+You'll likely need to continue to guide, manage and monitor your child's use of screens and media as he or she grows.
+But by developing household rules — and revisiting them as your child grows — you can help ensure a safe experience.

 See more In-depth

-- Shelov SP, et al. Media.
+- Altmann T, et al., eds.
+Media.
 In: Caring for Your Baby and Young Child: Birth to Age 5.
-6th ed.
-New York, N.Y.: Bantam Books; 2014.
+7th ed.
+Bantam; 2019.